briankoser/sfc-listeners-guide/episodes/0223-bam-pow-smash-and-other-news.md

 stan_lee:
   - Stan Lee is starring as an animated version of himself in an animated movie
+take_that_science:
+  - The majority of the most valuable movie stars of 2013 are in sci-fi movies

 last_listen: 2019-09-05
 recommendation: no